George Simons

 If so, then you've come to the right place!
 Because we're going to show you exactly how to fight debt collectors by filing an FDCPA complaint against them.

 So, you've found yourself in debt.
 And not just in debt, but people are now trying to collect that debt from you.
 They might be calling your house, cell, or work numbers.
 They might be sending you letters.
-They could be using strong or aggressive language to try and make you to pay.
+They could be using strong or aggressive language to try and make you pay.

 But debt collecting is actually a tricky business for debt collectors.
 You see, there are laws that make debt collectors do certain things, and laws that stop them from doing certain things.
 When someone is trying to collect a debt from you, it's important to know what the law says, and how you can use your knowledge about those violations to your advantage.